reach-sh/reach-lang/docs-vue/src/guide-limits.md

 ---
 **Communication.**
-Reach's communication language has some limitations that we have plans to remove, which are discussed in [roadmap](##guide-roadmap), but there are some for which we do not have plans for removing.
+Reach's communication language has some limitations that we have plans to remove, which are discussed in [roadmap](##guide-roadmap), but there are some for which we do not have plans to remove.
 For example, we do not intend to support co-inductive or cyclic state, nor expose an arbitrary consensus heap to programmers.